SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

 one can easily monitor results, modify the problem during a run, and dynamically continue solving as one sees fit.

-Note: this is currently only offered by OrdinaryDiffEq.jl, DelayDiffEq.jl, and StochasticDiffEq.jl.
-Solvers from other packages will support this in the near future.

 ## Initialization and Stepping

 To initialize an integrator, use the syntax: